Tomboy with a Girly Streak

 - Pippi Longstocking is strong enough to carry a horse, will climb trees and houses like nobody's business and fight bad guys and pirates alike, but she also bakes gingerbread at home, arranges coffee parties with her friends and lovingly cares for anyone she likes including her horse and her monkey.

 - A Mage's Power: Tiza has crude manners, loves fighting, and detests domestic jobs.
 She can't stand being called a lady.
 Despite all this she likes wearing jewelry, as long as it was made from a monster that she killed herself, and owns many more pairs of shoes than she truly needs (she insists they all have practical purposes).

 - Penny from The Big Bang Theory is something of an inversion, she's about 75% girl with a couple of tomboy qualities.
 That only serves to highlight that she is still more masculine than most of the guys on the show, as they don't know much about fishing or shooting guns and prefer video games.

-- In Blue Bloods Danny and Jacquie are forced to shelter a witness in Jacquie's home and Danny is surprised to find signs of femininity from a tough-as-nails cop.
+- In Blue Bloods Danny and Jackie are forced to shelter a witness in Jackie's home and Danny is surprised to find signs of femininity from a tough-as-nails cop.

 - On Dancing with the Stars Chelsie Hightower is said to be a tomboy by just about anyone who meets her.
 Then we remember; she is a ballroom dancer, which is about as girly as it gets.

-- Friends: Monica who despite being bossy, competitive and loud is also very domestic, longs for a family and children and loves cleaning and cooking.
+- Friends: Monica, despite being bossy, competitive, loud, extremely strong and the most athletic of the girls, is also very domestic, longs for a family and children and loves cleaning and cooking.